ali-pouya/ali-pouya/README.md

 Optical engineer building tools for imaging simulation, optical metrology, and automated testing.

-> 📌 *I'm currently consolidating years of optics and imaging work into a unified public GitHub portfolio.*
+> 📌 *I'm currently consolidating years of optics and imaging work into a unified public GitHub page.*

 ### 🔭 Featured Work